okeshawarz/prospectus/draft5.md

 @sims2007 and @autor2014 both study the effects of the end of rent control in Massachusetts, as part of the wave of state-level anti-rent control legislature that swept much of the country during the 90s.
-In particular, they look at the effect o fthe passage of Question 9 by Massachusetts ballot referendum in 1994, which banned any rent control in Massachusetts cities.
+In particular, they look at the effect of the passage of Question 9 by Massachusetts ballot referendum in 1994, which banned any rent control in Massachusetts cities.
 At the time of the law's enactment, only the cities of Boston, Cambridge, and Brookline still had rent control laws on the books^[Note here again the question of political scale.
 The